On the properties of X-ray corona in Seyfert 1 galaxies

-From our analysis, another strong anti-correlation was found between $\rm{kT_{e}}$ and $\tau$ of the corona (see Fig. \ref{figure-8}).
-Such negative correlation between $\rm{kT_{e}}$ and $\tau$ is already known in literature and is attributed to either the fact that the cooling rate is more efficient in corona with higher opacity or to variation in the intrinsic disk emission from the sources \citep{refId0, Kang_2022}.
+From our analysis, another strong anti-correlation was found between $\rm{kT_{e}}$ and $\tau$ (see Fig. \ref{figure-8}).
+Such negative correlation between $\rm{kT_{e}}$ and $\tau$ is already known in literature and is attributed to either the fact that the cooling rate is more efficient in corona with higher opacity or to the variation in the intrinsic disk emission from the sources \citep{refId0, Kang_2022}.
 The positive correlation between $\rm{E_{cut}}$ and $\Gamma$ suggests that a steeper spectrum typically corresponds to a hotter corona.
 The corona must become optically thinner for a spectrum to steepen, indicating a hotter environment.
 Consequently, the inverse correlation between $\rm{kT_{e}}$ and $\tau$ indicates that a sustainable hotter corona has lower opacity and a softer spectrum.
 These findings challenge the traditional notion that a corona in a higher accreting system tends to be cooler due to its rapid interaction with the seed disk photons, resulting in a softer X-ray spectrum.
 Therefore, the observed correlation is likely driven by variations in the intrinsic disk emission across different sources.